 Regular and punctual attendance of all classes is required in compliance with Florida statutes.
-Students must be in attendance 165 days or the student will be in jeopardy of being retained for non-attendance.
+Students must be in attendance 170 days or the student will be in jeopardy of being retained for non-attendance.
 The most optimal learning environment is for all students to come to class prepared and that includes students who are returning from absences.
 Parents must provide the school with a note explaining the absence within three school days of when the student returns.
 Failure to provide a note concerning an absence may result in the absence being classified as unexcused.
-At the end of the school year an attendance award will be given to children that have had no more than three absences or tardies.